mekomsolutions/keycloak-user-migration-helper/README.md

 > **Note**: This is a quick implementation for a specific use case.
 There might be better, more comprehensive tools available for user migration to Keycloak.

+## Migration Strategies

+Keycloak offers two main approaches for user migration:

+1. **User Federation**: Connects Keycloak to existing user stores (like LDAP or databases).
+Users remain in the original system while Keycloak handles authentication.

+2. **User Import**: Transfers all users and their credentials directly into Keycloak's database.
+This is ideal when retiring the legacy system.

+This tool implements the **User Import** strategy, providing a streamlined way to migrate users from OpenMRS and Odoo into Keycloak.

 ## What it does

 - Extracts users from OpenMRS (MySQL) and Odoo (PostgreSQL)